Ricci Curvature and the Manifold Learning Problem: Introduction

-Roughly speaking, the manifold learning problem deals with inferring or predicting geometric information from a manifold if one is only given a point cloud on the manifold, i.e., a sample of points drawn from the manifold at random according to a certain distribution, without any further information.
-The manifold learning problem is highly relevant to machine learning and to the theory of pattern recognition.
-An example of an object related to the geometry of an embedded submanifold $\Sigma$ of Euclidean space that one can \textquotedblleft learn" or estimate from a point cloud is the \emph{rough Laplacian} or Laplace-Beltrami operator.
-Given an embedding $F:\Sigma^{d}\rightarrow\mathbb{R}^{N}$ consider its induced metric $g$.
-By the rough Laplacian of $g$ we mean the operator defined on functions by $\Delta_{g}f=g^{ij}\nabla_{i}\nabla_{j}f$ where $\nabla$ is the Levi-Civita connection of $g$.
-Belkin and Niyogi showed in \cite{BN08} that given a uniformly distributed point cloud on $\Sigma$ there is a 1-parameter family of operators $L_{t},$ which converge to the Laplace-Beltrami operator $\Delta _{g}$ on the submanifold.
-More precisely, the construction of the operators $L_{t}$ is based on an approximation of the heat kernel of $\Delta_{g}$, and in particular the parameter $t$ can be interpreted as a choice of scale.
-In order to learn the rough Laplacian $\Delta_{g}$ from a point cloud it is necessary to write a sample version of the operators $L_{t.}$ Then, supposing we have $n$ data points that are independent and identically distributed (abbreviated by i.i.d.) one can choose a scale $t_{n}$ in such a way that the operators $L_{t_{n}}$ converge almost surely to the rough Laplacian $\Delta_{g}$.
+As we will see, our method is based on the fact that it is possible to estimate the \emph{rough Laplacian} of the induced metric of an embedded submanifold of $\mathbb{R}^{N}$.
+Given an embedded submanifold $\Sigma^{d}$ of $\mathbb{R}^{N}$, and an embedding $F:\Sigma^{d}\rightarrow\mathbb{R}^{N}$, the \emph{metric induced by $F$} is given in coordinates by $g_{ij}=\langle D_{i}F,D_{j}F\rangle$ where $\langle\cdot,\cdot\rangle$ is the Euclidean inner product in $\mathbb{R}^{N}$ and $D$ means {differentiation with respect to some coordinates on $\Sigma^{d}$.} By rough Laplacian of $g$ we mean the operator defined on functions by $\Delta_{g}f=g^{ij}\nabla_{i}\nabla_{j}f$ where $\nabla$ is the Levi-Civita connection of $g$ and $f$ is a smooth function defined on $\Sigma$.
+Belkin and Niyogi showed in \cite{BN08} that given a uniformly distributed point cloud on $\Sigma$ there is a 1-parameter family of operators $L_{t},$ which converge to the Laplace-Beltrami operator $\Delta_{g}$ on the submanifold.
+More precisely, the construction of the operators $L_{t}$ is based on an approximation of the heat kernel of $\Delta_{g}$, and in particular the bandwidth parameter $t$ can be interpreted as a choice of scale.
+In order to learn the rough Laplacian $\Delta_{g}$ from a point cloud it is necessary to write a sample version of the operators $L_{t.}$ Then, supposing we have $n$ data points that are independent and identically distributed (abbreviated by i.i.d.) one can choose a bandwidth parameter $t_{n}$ in such a way that the operators $L_{t_{n}}$ converge almost surely to the rough Laplacian $\Delta_{g}$.
 This step follows essentially from applying a quantitative version of the \emph{law of large numbers}.
 Thus one can almost surely learn spectral properties of a manifold.
 While in \cite{BN08} it is assumed that the sample is uniform, it was proved by Coifman and Lafon in \cite{CoLaf06} that if one assumes more generally that the distribution of the data points has a smooth, strictly positive density in $\Sigma,$ then it is possible to normalize the operators $L_{t}$ in \cite{BN08} to recover the rough Laplacian.
-More generally, the results in \cite{CoLaf06} and \cite{SW12} show that it is possible to recover a whole family of operators that include the Fokker-Planck operator and the weighted Laplacian $\Delta_{\rho}f=\Delta f-\langle\nabla \rho,\nabla f\rangle$ associated to the smooth metric measure space $(M,g,e^{-\rho}d\mathrm{vol})$, where $\rho$ is a smooth function. \ As the Bakry-Emery Ricci tensor can be obtained by iterating $\Delta_{\rho}$, the Bakry-Emery Ricci tensor can be approximated by iterating approximations of $\Delta_{\rho}.$ \ \ Following \cite{BN08}, Singer and Wu have recently developed methods for learning the rough Laplacian of an embedded submanifold on 1-forms using \emph{Vector Diffusion Maps} (VDM) (see for example \cite{SW12}).
-The relationship of Ricci curvature to the Hodge Laplacian on $1$-forms is given by the Weitzenb\"{o}ck formula.
+More generally, the results in \cite{CoLaf06} and \cite{SW12} show that it is possible to recover a whole family of operators that include the Fokker-Planck operator and the weighted Laplacian $\Delta_{\rho}f=\Delta f-\langle\nabla\rho,\nabla f\rangle$ associated to the smooth metric measure space $(M,g,e^{-\rho}d\mathrm{vol})$, where $\rho$ is a smooth function. \ As the Bakry-Emery Ricci tensor can be obtained by iterating $\Delta_{\rho}$, the Bakry-Emery Ricci tensor can be approximated by iterating approximations of $\Delta_{\rho}.$ \ \ Following \cite{BN08}, Singer and Wu have recently developed methods for learning the rough Laplacian of an embedded submanifold on 1-forms using \emph{Vector Diffusion Maps} (VDM) (see for example \cite{SW12}).